cwrightlibrary/SimpleScheduler/README.md

-# SimpleScheduler
+# Simple Scheduler

-A scheduler for the library
+A scheduler for the library.